moogacs/docs.buf.build/docs/bsr/remote-generation/overview.md

 ## Hosted templates

 Hosted templates represent a collection of one or more plugins that run together to create a single result, along with the parameters for, and version of, each plugin.
-A hosted template allows you to express all parameters you currently use to generate code locally.
+A hosted template enables you to include all the parameters you currently use to generate code locally.

 Templates, like plugins, are intended to be shared.
 They should express a particular use case, but shouldn't be specific to an input module.
 For example, you may create a template that generates